Remi-Gau/eCobidas/docs/90-contributors.md

 ## Contributors

-The following have contributed to the development of this tool (in alphabetical order by last name).

 If you contributed to the COBIDAS Checklist and your name is not listed, please add it by adding your details in
 [this spreadsheet](https://docs.google.com/spreadsheets/d/1v_ReviQZLNxg9T5qCYAfMiA-rZupMnWp03PSNVRGpBI/edit?usp=sharing)